 Very desirable, above the Golden Mile, with fabulous views

-Named after mountains behind Marbella, this highly prestigious and sought-after gated community enjoys an elevated position at 300m, with spectacular views of both the Golden Mile, and across the Mediterranean to Morocco.
+Named after mountains behind Marbella, the highly prestigious and sought-after gated community of Sierra Blanca enjoys an elevated position at 300m, with spectacular views of both the Golden Mile, and across the Mediterranean to Morocco.
 This area is also known as the hillside Golden Mile and has opulent, high-end properties – large villas with extensive grounds in contemporary, Andalucian and Moorish styles.
 Protected by the mountains from cold winds, the area has a subtropical micro-climate which means that the temperature is always pleasant – never too hot or too cold.

 Where is it?
 North of the AP7 inland toll road (exit 182).
 Sierra Blanca is just south of Cascada de Camojan.